vanStaen/rewaer/Readme.md

 Here is a curl exemple to access the pictures endpoint:`curl --location --request GET 'https://rewaer-backend.herokuapp.com/api/pictures'`

-## CUSTOM SCRIPTS
-To run custom script, use `npm run script`.
-For instance: `npm run dev`, will run nodemon index.
-All the available custom script are listed in the package.json file.

 ## DEPLOY
 The server is at the moment hosted on heroku.com.
 Usual Login, usual pwd!</br>

 To upload to heroku, use the CLI tool.
 To install it go `brew tap heroku/brew && brew install heroku` in the terminal.
 You can check you have it using `heroku --version`.
 You will need Git too (`git --version`)</br>

-Use `heroku login`to log to your account.
+Use `heroku login` to log to your account.
 Then with `heroku create` then `git push heroku master`, you can deploy the app. `heroku open` to get the app opened in your browser.

 Use the custom script `npm run deploy` to run all of the above commant at once.